 Hera despises Hercules because she reminds him of Zeus’s constant affairs with mortals, whilst Ares loathes Hercules not only because they are natural enemies, Ares being a war God, and Hercules being a champion of the people, but also because Ares is jealous that Hercules was always Zeus’s favourite.

 Neither Hera nor Ares can kill Hercules directly however as Zeus has a law where no God can murder another, which extends even to Demi Gods like Hercules.
 Thus both often have to work through their minions to harm Hercules and those closest to him, in Ares case his warlords and assassins as well as his two underlings, Strife and Discord, in Hera’s monsters such as the Hydra and the Cyclops.

 At some point during his adventures Hercules falls in love with a mortal woman named Deianira and has children with her.
-Sadly their happiness is short lived as Hera murders them all whilst Hercules is out travelling with a fire ball.
+Sadly their happiness is short lived as Hera murders them all whilst Hercules is out travelling.

 Hercules blames his father Zeus for failing to protect those closest to him and severs all contact with Zeus from this point on.

 Hercules and Iolaus continue to battle Hera and her minions around Greece.
 Not all of the Greek Gods are Hercules’s enemies.
 Aphroditie and her son Cupid both remain his friends.
 Hercules also occasionally travels with Autolycus the king of thieves and the hustler Salmoneius too, though Iolaus is by far his most frequent companion.

 Along the way Hercules is able to actually help some of the enemies he faces.